 Art Therapy Core Content Requirement:

-A minimum of 30 graduate semester credits (or 36 quarter credits) in art therapy core curriculum (not including credits earned for practicum/internship or studio art) substantially covers the content in the nine areas listed below.
+A minimum of 30 graduate semester credits (or 36 quarter credits) in art therapy core curriculum (not including credits earned for practicum/internship or studio art) substantially covers the content in the ten areas listed below.
 These courses can be completed within a degree program or outside a degree program.

-- History or Foundations of art therapy: includes a study of art therapy history and events, the development of art therapy as a distinct therapeutic practice, and the contributions of major art therapy theorists and practitioners.
+- History or Foundations of art therapy: this includes a study of art therapy history and events, the development of art therapy as a distinct therapeutic practice, and the contributions of major art therapy theorists and practitioners.